CulturalMe/meteor-slingshot/README.md

 `GoogleSecretKey` String (required for Google Cloud Storage) - Can also be set in `Meteor.settings`

-`RackspaceAccountId` String (required for rackspace cloud files) - This is your rackspace account number.
-It can also be set set in `Meteor.settings`

-`RackspaceSecretKey` String (required for rackspace cloud files) - Can also be set in `Meteor.settings`
+#### Rackspace Cloud Files

+`container` String (required) - Name of container to use.

-`region` String (optional for rackspace cloud files) - The region used by your container.
+`region` String (optional) - The region used by your container.
 The default is `iad3`.

+`pathPrefix` String or Function (required) - Prefix or directory in which files are stored.
+The rest is taken from the uploaded file's name and cannot be enforced.

+`RackspaceAccountId` String (required) - This is your rackspace account number.
+It can also be set set in `Meteor.settings`.

+`RackspaceSecretKey` String (required) - Can also be set in `Meteor.settings`